cynkra/dm/README.md

 ### 1) Model

-A data model shows the structure between multiple tables, that can be linked together.
-The `nycflights13` relations can be transfered into the following graphical representation:
+A data model shows the structure between multiple tables that can be linked together.
+The `nycflights13` relations can be transferred into the following graphical representation:

 <img src="man/figures/README-draw-1.png" width="100%" />